Case Study — Design Engineering

 Components talk

 Pick Light Jet → passenger cap drops to 7.
 Choose Round Trip → calendar shifts to range mode.
-State flows through the BookingShell.
+A share state create a coherent experience across 7 steps that flows through the BookingShell.

 No Figma.
 No mockups.
 Straight to React.

 I skipped Figma entirely and built directly in code.
 That’s uncomfortable for a UX designer.
-But I’d seen enough handoff gaps to know that designing in one medium and building in another always costs something — fidelity, intent, time.
+Sometimes there are gaps between designing in one medium and building in another, which results in a loss of time, fidelity, and intent.

-The BookingShell came first — the master container everything lives inside.
-Getting the wordmark, progress rail, and navigation right before touching a single form field forced me to think about the whole experience first.
+Every decision started with the BookingShell, the master container that everything else lives inside.
+Getting the wordmark, progress rail, and navigation right before touching a single form field was a discipline.
+It forced me to think about the whole experience before any individual step.

-The line between designer and engineer is thinner than the industry pretends.
+The line between designer and engineer is getting thinner.

 A